Sang12-2017-18/Stages-of-Spacecraft-CG/README.md

 A welcome page will appear.
 Press the right mouse button to get the Main Menu.
 Click on "Start Animation" to see the entire animation.
 Click "Exit" to close the program

+This is a group project, done along with my classmates.